-Customer Experience (CX) is used so often in the modern business/tech world that it is easy to think it’s just a new buzzword.
+Customer Experience is used so often in the modern business/tech world that it is easy to think it’s just a new buzzword.
 This couldn’t be further from the truth, customer experience will be shaping the way all companies deal with customer relationships for years to come.
-If this is your first time hearing about CX or you're wondering how it differs from similar concepts like customer service you’ve come to the right place.
-Let’s discuss some of the basics so you can future proof your customer relationship management processes.
+If this is your first time hearing about it or you’re wondering how it differs from similar concepts like customer service you’ve come to the right place.
+Most importantly, let’s discuss some of the basics so you can future proof your customer relationship management processes.

 What is CX?

 CX refers to the way customers are engaged across the entire customer journey.
-It keeps the customer’s experience as the central focus through marketing to sales and service and everything in between.
+It keeps the customer as the central focus through marketing to sales and service and everything in between.
 While you as a brand aim to have every customer experience be a positive one that won’t always necessarily be the case.
-But in those moments CX is about the decisions you make as a brand to influence the way a customer feels and to bring their experience back on track to hopefully influence how they feel about your brand in a positive way.
+However, in those moments it’s about the decisions you make as a brand to influence the way a customer feels and to bring their experience back on track to hopefully influence how they feel about your brand in a positive way.

-But don’t be mistaken, it is not the same as customer service.
-CX describes the customer’s experience in totality while customer service is the act of providing service to a customer making it just a portion of CX.
+In conclusion, it is not the same as customer service.
+However, CX describes the customer’s experience in totality while customer service is the act of providing service to a customer making it just a portion of CX.

 Why does it matter?